 UniCredit Bulbank AD (the Bank) is a universal Bulgarian bank established upon a triple legal merger, performed on April 27th, 2007 between Bulbank AD, HVB Bank Biochim AD and Hebros Bank AD.
-These consolidated financial statements comprise of UniCredit Bulbank AD and its subsidiaries and associates (hereafter together referred as UniCredit Bulbank AD or the Bank).

 UniCredit Bulbank AD possesses a full-scope banking licence for performing commercial banking activities.
 It is domiciled in the Republic of Bulgaria with registered address Sofia, 7 "Sveta Nedelya" sq.
 The Bank is primarily involved in corporate and retail banking and in providing asset management services.